The Wild Rose Conservation Site

 Since 2007, SCB has contributed money to a carbon offset project in order to offset greenhouse gas emissions due to SCB operations, International Congress for Conservation Biology (ICCB) meetings, and other elements of SCB’s carbon footprint.

-A native thicket restoration project in South Africa was the first project to be supported under this program (from 2007-2009).
-To continue SCB’s carbon offset program for ICCB meetings 2010-2013, and the next 4 years of SCB operations (2010-2013), our carbon offset project is the Wild Rose Conservation Site (WRCS) in southern Alberta, Canada.
+The Society's has continued its carbon offset program for ICCB meetings and SCB operations.
+The current carbon offset project is the Wild Rose Conservation Site (WRCS) in southern Alberta, Canada.

 Project Name and Location: